 Vitamin B12 is found in animal-derived foods, such as meat, fish, poultry, eggs, and dairy products.
 Plant-based sources of vitamin B12 are inadequate; therefore, vegetarians and vegans are at a higher risk of deficiency.

-Certain individuals, such as older adults, individuals with gastrointestinal disorders that affect nutrient absorption, and those following a strict vegetarian or vegan diet, may require vitamin B12 supplements to meet their dietary needs.
+Certain individuals, such as older adults, individuals with gastrointestinal disorders that affect nutrient absorption.
+Those following a strict vegetarian or vegan diet may require vitamin B12 supplements to meet their dietary needs.

 A deficiency in vitamin B12 can lead to a range of symptoms.
 These implications can lead to bigger problems if not addressed, but if you address the deficiency early, you can reverse the deficiency.